nph84/Setup-a-virtual-machine-in-Azure/README.md

 </p>

 <h1>Create a new virtual machine for osTicket environment</h1>
-This tutorial outlines the steps to install osTicket to a VM.<br />
+This tutorial outlines the steps to install osTicket to a virtual machine.<br />

 <h2>Environments and Technologies Used</h2>